PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 You cannot encourage others to use real-life guns or explosives.
 You also cannot:
-- Make reference to shooting living things
+- Encourage or make reference to shooting living things in real life
-- Make reference to shooting buildings
+- Encourage or make reference to shooting buildings in real life

 ### Money
 You cannot sell products for real money inside your project.